lukibahr/stars/README.md

 ## Go

+- [sorenisanerd/gotty](https://github.com/sorenisanerd/gotty) - Share your terminal as a web application
 - [aws/karpenter](https://github.com/aws/karpenter) - Karpenter is a Kubernetes Node Autoscaler built for flexibility, performance, and simplicity.
 - [AlfHou/hammond](https://github.com/AlfHou/hammond) - Self hosted vehicle and expense management system.
 Like Clarkson, but better
 - [sustainable-computing-io/kepler](https://github.com/sustainable-computing-io/kepler) - Kepler (Kubernetes-based Efficient Power Level Exporter) uses eBPF to probe performance counters and other system stats, use ML models to estimate workload energy consumption based on these stats, and exports them as Prometheus metrics